cambridge-ceu/csd3/Python/pgsc_calc.md

   mermaid.initialize({ startOnLoad: true });
 </script>

-Shown here is from left to right instead,
+Shown here is from left to right instead -- refresh screen to fit if necessary,

 ```mermaid
 flowchart LR